vkr4773/AssessmentDxc/README.md

   Date of birth of employee cannot be less than 18 years  from current date Hence (disable all previous 18 years date in date control  )

+#assessment2

+-> customer save

+custName
+custLastName
+CustId
+address

+save();

+001 -> is a sequence number
+generated from the db

+fnameVirat
+lastname Kohli
+custId=ViKo001

+implements it in Industry standard way